Building a Routine - Where to Start

 How Long Does it Take to Form a Routine?

 It’s important to note, too, that it takes time to establish a routine and create a lasting habit.
-A common myth states that it takes 21 days to build a habit.
-That’s not actually true, though.
+It usually takes 21 days to build a habit.

-Research shows that it actually takes an average of 66 days to form a habit.
+Research shows that it can take an average of 66 days to form a habit.
 However, there’s a lot of variability associated with that number.
 It depends on a lot of factors, including the complexity of the routine the individual is trying to create .

 That’s why it’s important to be patient and consistent when building a new routine.
 It takes a while for the steps in the process to feel automatic.
 If you give up after a couple of days, you’re never going to make the kind of changes you’re hoping to create in your life.